magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 be valid and necessary, but it’s still not the same as the reality those good ideas are based on.
 The true Dhamma that is the essence of all good has no way to decline or deteriorate, because it is immutable.
-It is the source, the existing as it is.
+It is the source, the *saccadhamma,* existing as it is.
 All the followers of the Buddha’s way who practise the Dhamma must strive to realize this.
 Then they may find different means to illustrate it.
 Over time, the explanations lose their potency, but the source remains the same.

 So the Buddha taught to focus your attention and investigate.
 Practitioners in search of the truth, do not be attached to your views and knowledge.
 Don’t be attached to the knowledge of others.
 Don’t be attached to anyone’s knowledge.
-Rather, develop special knowledge; allow the to be revealed in full measure.
+Rather, develop special knowledge; allow the *saccadhamma* to be revealed in full measure.

-In training the mind, investigating the , our own minds are where it can be seen.
+In training the mind, investigating the *saccadhamma*, our own minds are where it can be seen.
 When there is doubt about anything, we should pay attention to our thoughts and feelings, our mental processes.
 This is what we should know.
 The rest is all superficial.

 In practising Dhamma, we will meet with many sorts of experiences, such as fear.
 What will we rely on then?
 When the mind is wrapped up in fear,